Why Buy a Coffee Maker with Hot Water Dispenser?

 Another thing to consider is the water reservoir.
 Is it a single water reservoir for both coffee brewing and hot water?
 Or are there separate reservoirs?
 If it’s a single reservoir, it’s still okay, but you’ll want to make sure it is large enough for both your coffee and hot water needs to avoid frequent refilling.

 Best Drip Coffee Makers with Hot Water Dispenser

 Cuisinart 12-Cup Programmable Coffee Maker with Hot Water Dispenser:

-- Carafe Temperature Control offers a heater plate with High, Medium and Low settings to keep coffee at the temperature you prefer
+- TEMPERATURE CONTROL: Variable heater plate for temperature control that is adjustable – low, medium, and high settings – keep coffee at the temperature you prefer

 This 12-cup coffee maker by Cuisinart works like any traditional drip coffee maker.
 You get your glass carafe with hot warming plate, digital clock and auto on/off programmability.
 The hot water dispenser is set on the right of the machine and it operates individually with its own water reservoir and its own on/off switch.
 The hot water reservoir has a 54 oz capacity, so it’s enough for multiple uses.
 Light indicators will show you when the hot water is ready or when the reservoir is empty.

 Mr Coffee BVMC DMX85 12-Cup Coffee Maker with Hot Water Dispenser:

 - Delay Brew timer lets you brew ahead of time, so you can wake up to fresh-brewed coffee

 - Grab-A-Cup Auto Pause stops cycle if you need a cup before brewing is finished